algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## gitxnas t f

-- Opcode: 0xc6 {uint8 transaction group index} {uint8 transaction field index}
+- Encoding: 0xc6 {uint8 transaction group index} {uint8 transaction field index}
 - Stack: ..., A: uint64 &rarr; ..., any
 - Ath value of the array field F from the Tth transaction in the last inner group submitted
 - Availability: v6